ikaipu/react-firebase-code-base/README.md

 Make `.firebaserc` file and put it under the project root folder.
 You can copy [.firebaserc.sample](.firebaserc.sample) to get the format and change <your-firebase-project-id> to your Firebase Project ID.

-Set your Firebase Project ID to Firebase Cil.
+Set your Firebase Project ID to Firebase CLI.

 ```sh
 yarn firebase use